sax1johno/enclose-io/README.md

 Enclose.IO
-is a cloud-based service that creates a single executable out of your node.js application for Windows, Linux and Mac OS X. It freezes your app code with the Node.js interpreter and all module dependencies, making your app ready to be used out-of-the-box.
+is a cloud-based service that creates a single executable out of your node.js application for Windows, Linux and Mac OS X. It freezes your project code with the Node.js interpreter and all module dependencies, making your project ready to be used out-of-the-box.

 http://enclose.io/